lightsofapollo/azure-page-stream/README.md

 Block blobs don't have any weird byte chunk limitations but need to be staged into a "pending" state prior to being commited.
 The only concern here is the overhead required to manage the committing of chunks in the blob (many more api calls).

+During my testing block blobs actually worked fairly well but had some extra bookkeeping requirements.

+  - Each put must have a block id (and all block ids must be lexically ordered but of the same length)
+  - Each Buffer must be staged (with the above blob id) and then committed later in a seperate operations
+  - All block ids must be kept track of for all time because the "commit" operation requires a complete list of   blockIds to construct the final blob.

 ## Links

  - [Azure Blob Api] (http://msdn.microsoft.com/en-us/library/windowsazure/dd135733.aspx)